riya1606/MIT_6.0001/README.md

 - What is Computation?
 - Types of Knowledge: Declerative Knowledge and Imperitive Knowledge
 - Basic Machine Architecture
+- Aspects of language: Syntax, Static Semantic
 - Everything is an object in python
+- Two types of object in python: Scalar Object and Non Scalar Object
 - Scalar Objects in Python (int, float, bool, None)
 - type() --> used to find type of an object
 - Type Conversion or Casting